MomenShalaby/Online-Shop-NodeJS/README.md

 # Online-Shop-NodeJS
 This is a simple online shop built using NodeJS, ExpressJS, MongoDB and MVC architecture.
-This application allows users to view products, add products to cart, make payments, and view their order history.
+This application allows users to view products and  add products to cart .

 Installation